sorrento-lab/sorrento-lab.github.io/_docs/test1.md

 ---
+layout: default
-title: Child of Test
+title: Test-notchild1
-parent: Test
-has_children: true
 nav_order: 1
 ---

-# Child of test
+# Not Child of test

-I am a child page.
+I am a not child.